 An introduction to Blackboard Collaborate – your virtual classroom

-Once you have access to Weblearn you can visit some of the additional help pages and useful guides or find out about the App version for your mobile device.
+Once you have access to Weblearn you can visit some of the additional help pages and useful guides, or find out about the app version for your mobile device.
 Blackboard is the brand name that we call Weblearn, so don't worry if you see the terms used interchangeably.
-Blackboard Collaborate is a bolt-on to Blackboard, which is essentially a virtual classroom used frequently for live lectures, workshops, tutorials and meetings – so getting to grips with how to access and how it works is a good idea before you have your first timetabled session.
+Blackboard Collaborate is a bolt-on to Blackboard, which is essentially a virtual classroom used frequently for live lectures, workshops, tutorials and meetings – should you need to attend one during the year.
 Many lecturers use this to pre-record material too and these are posted on the relevant section of a module page on Weblearn as part of your learning resources for you to view whenever you need them.